fakemanoan/fakemanoan.github.io/docs/downloads/twrp.md

 ## Step 1: Download the required files
 You will need
-- TWRP file linked above.
-If your device is not listed then you can download from [here](https://drive.google.com/drive/folders/1gAlPsZIkYM-XYWu-JWJCDgwJ-60h0Ss2).
+- TWRP .tar file
-- Windows PC (is possible on Linux too, but wont cover that here)
+- Windows PC (is possible on Linux too with heimdall, but wont cover that here)
 - Odin 3.13.1
 - Samsung USB drivers
 - USB 2.0 cable with data

 You will also need a device with a working Home button and volume buttons.
 If you don't, then unfortunately there is no easy way to proceed.
-Install Odin and the Samsung USB drivers.
+Install Odin and the Official Samsung USB drivers.
 Then you can continue

 ### Step 1.5: Enable USB debugging and OEM unlocking
 Enable developer options on your device, and then in developer options, enable USB debugging and (if present) OEM unlocking.